ImproPhoto/pymicmac/README.md

  - (3) Dense-matching point cloud generation.
 3D projection of image pixels to produce the dense point cloud.

-pymicmac provides the python tool `workflow/run_workflow.py` to run photogrammetric workflows with a sequence of MicMac commands.
+pymicmac provides the tool `micmac-run-workflow` to run photogrammetric workflows with a sequence of MicMac commands.
 The tool uses the sequential commands execution tool of pycoeman which is configured with a XML configuration file that defines a chain of MicMac commands to be executed sequentially.
 During the execution of each command the CPU/MEM/disk usage of the system is monitored (note that the monitor considers ALL processes running in the system, not only the MicMac ones).
 The tool can be configured to run a whole photogrammetric workflow at once, or to run it split in pieces (recommended), for example by (1) tie-point detection, (2) parameters estimation and (3) matching.
 More information in [Instructions](#instructions) section.

 In section [Large image sets](#large-image-sets) we provide some tips on how to use MicMac and pymicmac for processing large image sets using distributed computing (for (1) tie-point detection and (3) matching) and tie-points reduction (for (2) parameters estimation).